arbrandes/openedx2016/markdown/conclusion.md

 ## Otto

-Case in point: after edX 2015, we eagerly awaited Dogwood and Otto so we could power our own ecommerce platform.
+Note: Case in point: after edX 2015, we eagerly awaited Dogwood and Otto so we could power our own ecommerce platform.
 Unfortunately, however, it was mostly developed behind closed doors: the feature was not being tracked in a public web page, and there were no public discussions about it.
 In the end, it was released without European VAT regulations support, and instead of being able to